Burwell Jones: US Masters swimming

 At 43, in April, 1976 at the AAU Southern Regional Masters Championships, Jones broke the National age group record for the 1,650-yard freestyle (mile) in a time of 18:25.0, the fastest time for the event for any age group.
 Jones claimed that in 1974, he had lost very little speed, and later at 55 broke six national records at the Southern Masters Swimming Championships in the 55-59 age group in St. Petersburg, Florida in April 1988.
 These included the 200 and 400 IM, the 200 and 1650-yard freestyle, and the 200 backstroke.

-Continuing to stay active in the swimming community in Sarasota, Florida, the Bumpy Jones Swimming Classic, sponsored by the Sarasota YMCA Sharks was held in June of 2006.
+Continuing to stay active in the swimming community in Sarasota, Florida, the Bumpy Jones Swimming Classic, sponsored by the Sarasota YMCA Sharks was held in June 2006.

 Jones continued to swim as he aged, setting four National records in a Short Course Yards Championship, swimming for the Sarasota YMCA Sharks in the 75–79 age group in 2008; the 1000-yard free, the 1,650-yard free, the 100 backstroke, and the 200 individual medley.
 That year he helped to reorganize the Sarasota Swim Club.

 Around the time of his medical residency, he became an accomplished golfer, with victories in 28 tournaments, both state and local.
 He continued to practice golf in his retirement and swam occasionally in the single lane 25-yard pool.
 Jones died at 87 in the Sarasota, Florida area, and was interred at Sarasota National Cemetery.
 He had suffered from Alzheimer's and vascular dementia.